SAR Times Weekly — April 2, 2026

 Stretcher Relay Raises Funds for Surrey Search and Rescue Vehicle

 A community stretcher relay event is drawing strong public support as participants raise money for a new vehicle for the Surrey Search and Rescue team in the UK.
-The campaign is a reminder of how creative, community-driven fundraising keeps volunteer SAR organisations operational and properly equipped.
+The campaign is a reminder of how creative, community-driven fundraising keeps volunteer SAR organizations operational and properly equipped.

 Nevada County Sheriff's Search and Rescue Honored with Distinguished Service Award

 Nevada County's Sheriff's Office and its Search and Rescue unit were presented with a Distinguished Service Award in recognition of their outstanding contributions to public safety in the Sierra Nevada region.
-The honour celebrates years of dedicated volunteer service and effective collaboration with emergency management partners.
+The honor celebrates years of dedicated volunteer service and effective collaboration with emergency management partners.

 Verde Search and Rescue Logs 6,000 Volunteer Hours in a Year